We’ve all used paint over the years and probably thought nothing of it. I know I have. That was until I came across eco friendly paint.

 As time progressed, linseed oil was often used as the vehicle to transfer the pigment to the surface.
 However, the Second World War created a linseed shortage, which led to the invention and rapid development of artificial, chemical-based resins.

 Getting back to basics, traditional paint is made from a mixture of four components:

 - Pigment – makes the colour of the paint.
 This can be made using natural earth or mineral pigments or a synthetic dye.

 - Solvent – used to transfer the pigment to the intended surface.
 Solvents can be water based or more commonly a thin, volatile, aromatic liquid made from petrochemicals.

 - Resin – this helps bind everything together and form the paint film after it has dried.
 This can be a type of oil or wax, but more often than not is a synthetic, vinyl or acrylic resin.
 You can read more about the sustainability of acrylic here, plus have a look at how eco friendly resin is.

 - Additives – these are all the other ingredients.
 Generally, additives make up a small volume of the liquid but they can have a significant effect on the paint.
-Additives may be used as fillers, to add a fast drying element, antifungal, biocides, to make the paint waterproof, plus other uses.
+Additives may be used as fillers, to add a fast drying element, anti-fungal, biocides, to make the paint waterproof, plus other uses.

 The environmentally damaging aspect of regular paint is the significant use of synthetics, chemicals and petrochemical-derived ingredients.
 And there are some nasty ingredients in there – benzene, acetone and formaldehyde to name a few.